 .local vhosts load fast again.
 I’ve created an issue on the MAMP bug tracker for this, requesting the author to automatically add IPv6 entries to the hosts file when creating/editing a vhost.
 Hope to see this fixed in a future version.
 For now, the fix above will have to do.

 Note that after restarting MAMP, the IPv6 entries will be gone … yeah, so that bug needs to fixed soon (either by Apple, or by MAMP).
-If you don’t want all the hassle after a restart, you might consider renaming your vhosts to
+If you don’t want all the hassle after a restart, you might consider renaming your vhosts to UPDATE 2011.12.18: If you tab-delimit the vhosts (a rather unknown trick) for the

 .dev (anything but